enhanced-primate/blaze-keys/README.md

 ### blaze-keys: end
 ```

 Then open a new shell.
-You may need to use a new terminal tab to ensure it doesn't inherit the environment from the first shell.
+You will need to use a new terminal tab/window to ensure it doesn't inherit the environment from the first shell.

 ---